guglielmo/zmqtest/README.rst

-The following test will run two computers, which will accept configuration commands, and simultaneously send a stream of (fake) results back to the server.
+The following test will run two computers, which will accept configuration commands, and simultaneously send a stream of one fake result per second each, back to the server.
 All in one screen, if you have tmux installed.

 * Subdivide your screen into 2 main parts with tmux ``CTRL+B,|``;